Machine Learning & Signals Learning

 \begin{equation} \begin{aligned} \bar {\by } &= \overline {\hat {\by } +\be }\\ &=\bar {\hat {\by }} + \bar {\be } \end {aligned} \end{equation}

-Following this property, \(\bar {\by }=0\) follows \(w_0=0\).
+Following this property, \(\bar {\by }=0\) implies \(w_0=0\) and \(\bar \be =\bZero \).

 Error distribution

 The values of the error vector \(\be \) are assumed to be normally distributed, due to Central Limit Theorem (CLT).
-Typically, this assumption is not need in ML, but it is important for statistical analysis for small values of \(M\).
+Typically, this assumption is not needed in ML, but it is important for statistical analysis for small values of \(M\).

 Minimum SSE